- Getting Started

 Here we are encountering something new.
 The

-v-bind attribute you are seeing is called a directive.
+v-bind attribute.
+This attribute is called a directive.
 Directives are prefixed with

-v- to indicate that they are special attributes provided by Vue Native, which internal bind with the React Native props and as you may have guessed, they apply special reactive behavior in re-rendering.
+v- to indicate that they are special attributes provided by Vue Native, which internal bind with the React Native props.
+Then-as you may have guessed-they apply special reactive behavior in re-rendering.
 Here, it is basically saying “keep this element’s

 title attribute up-to-date with the